Deval12345/Advanced-Python-Coding-Exercises-List/Improved Lectures/lecture2/speech_2.md

 This is the complete picture.
 Container behavior plus operator overloading.
 The feature store is iterable, indexable, searchable, and combinable.
 It works seamlessly with every Python construct that expects a collection, while enforcing domain rules internally.

 Let us recap what we covered today.
-We took the individual special methods from Lecture 1 and combined them to build complete custom containers.
+We took the individual special methods from last Lecture and combined them to build complete custom containers.
 We saw why this matters in real systems, from e-commerce inventory to financial transaction batches to machine learning feature stores.
 We explored operator overloading with the special dunder method add, the special dunder method repr, and the special dunder method str.
 And we discussed responsible overloading, the idea that operators should only be used when their meaning is immediately obvious.

 In the next lecture, we will look at how Python formalizes these behavioral expectations through protocols, how duck typing scales to larger systems, and how informal interfaces keep Python flexible without sacrificing clarity.